v2.0

 Common Usage Scenarios

-- Wishing someone good luck before a big exam or presentation.
+- Wishing someone good luck on an exam.

 Usage Examples in Conversation